netbox-community/netbox/docs/getting-started/populating-data.md

 4. Edit data you would like to import or update.
   - For import, remove existing data rows and create new ones
   - For update, update rows you need
 5. Use Bulk Import dialog and import data.
-If error shown, fix it and repeat the import.
+If error is shown, fix it and repeat the import.

 ## Scripting